WOLFRAM LANGUAGE TUTORIAL

 Here is output with the "infix operator"

 , so no parentheses are inserted.

 When you have an output form involving operators, the question arises of whether the arguments of some of them should be parenthesized.
 As discussed in "Special Ways to Input Expressions", this depends on the "precedence" of the operators.
 When you set up output forms involving operators, you can use PrecedenceForm to specify the precedence to assign to each operator.
-Mathematica uses integers from 1 to 1000 to represent "precedence levels".
+The Wolfram Language uses integers from 1 to 1000 to represent "precedence levels".
 The higher the precedence level for an operator, the less it needs to be parenthesized.

 is treated as an operator with precedence

 .
 This precedence turns out to be low enough that parentheses are inserted.

 When you make an assignment for Format[expr], you are defining the output format for expr in all standard types of Wolfram Language output.
 By making definitions for Format[expr,form], you can specify formats to be used in specific output forms.

 The output format for